PayapCS/gamewrks/docs/index.md

 # Game Works

-This is a series of miniprojects designed to expose students to creative programming using Ruby.
-The intent is to use the paradigm of game play to improve problem-solving skills.
+This is a series of miniprojects designed to expose undergraduate students to creative programming using Ruby.
+The intent is to use the paradigm of game development and play to improve problem-solving skills.